Elevate

 110 Security Practices in 14 Control Families

 Level 2 certification requires full implementation of 110 security controls specified in NIST SP 800-171 Revision 2.
-These practices address CUI protection in 14 distinct control families.
-Each family governs specific aspects of your cybersecurity program.
+These practices address CUI protection across 14 distinct control families, and each family governs specific aspects of a cybersecurity program.
 Access Control represents the largest domain with 22 requirements.
 System and Communications Protection follows with 16 requirements.
-The remaining families range from 3 to 12 requirements each and cover personnel security to risk assessment.
+The remaining families range from 2 to 11 requirements each, covering everything from personnel security to risk assessment.

 Each security requirement maps to specific assessment objectives.
 Organizations must demonstrate compliance with 320 assessment objectives defined in NIST SP 800-171A.
-Assessors use three methods to assess these objectives: examine (reviewing documentation and configurations), interview (discussions with personnel), and test (exercising controls under specified conditions).
-The assessment methodology applies the same way, whatever the contractor size or complexity.
+Assessors use three methods to evaluate these objectives: examine (reviewing documentation and configurations), interview (discussions with personnel), and test (exercising controls under specified conditions).
+The assessment methodology applies the same way regardless of contractor size or complexity.

 Technical Controls: Access Control and Authentication

-Access Control and Identification & Authentication comprise 34 of the 110 total requirements and make them the most substantial technical domains.
-Requirement AC.L2-3.1.1 mandates limiting system access to authorized users, processes, and devices under Access Control.
+Access Control and Identification and Authentication together comprise 33 of the 110 total requirements, making them the most substantial technical domains.
+Requirement AC.L2-3.1.1 mandates limiting system access to authorized users, processes, and devices.
 Assessors verify role-based access control implementation, documented authorization procedures, and session timeout configurations during examination.

-The Authentication domain has 12 practices from NIST 800-171 section 3.5.
-Requirement IA.L2-3.5.3 stands out as especially critical: multi-factor authentication for local and network access to privileged accounts and for network access to non-privileged accounts.
-Organizations must implement authenticator apps, hardware tokens, or FIDO2 keys.
-SMS-based methods are discouraged.
-Password management requirements under IA.L2-3.5.7 through IA.L2-3.5.9 enforce minimum 12-character complexity and prohibit reuse of the last 24 passwords.
-They also mandate immediate changes for temporary credentials.
+The Identification and Authentication domain contains 11 requirements drawn from NIST SP 800-171 section 3.5.
+Requirement IA.L2-3.5.3 stands out as especially critical: multi-factor authentication for local and network access to privileged accounts, and for network access to non-privileged accounts.
+Organizations choose how to meet this requirement, and common approaches include authenticator apps, hardware tokens, or FIDO2 security keys.

 Administrative Controls: Training and Incident Response

 Awareness and Training has 3 requirements that ensure personnel understand security risks and their CUI handling responsibilities.
-Assessors examine training records with completion dates and role-specific instruction for system administrators.
-They also look for evidence that training covers CUI-specific procedures rather than generic awareness content.
+Assessors examine training records with completion dates and role-specific instruction for system administrators, and look for evidence that training covers CUI-specific procedures rather than generic awareness content.

 Documentation Requirements: SSP, Policies, and Procedures

-Your System Security Plan serves as the primary assessment artifact.
-The SSP must detail how your organization implements each NIST SP 800-171 requirement.
-This includes information system categorization, operational status, and security controls breakdown in all 14 families.
+The System Security Plan (SSP) serves as the primary assessment artifact.
+The SSP must detail how the organization implements each NIST SP 800-171 requirement, including information system categorization, operational status, and a security controls breakdown across all 14 families.
 It also needs justification for any non-applicable objectives.
-Organizations need documented policies for each control domain, from Access Control Policy to System Integrity & Malware Protection Policy.
+Organizations need documented policies for each control domain, from an Access Control Policy to a System Integrity and Malware Protection Policy.

 C3PAO Assessment Process and Scoring

-The CMMC Assessment Process organizes third-party evaluations in four phases: Pre-Assessment, Assess Conformity to Security Requirements, Complete and Report Assessment Results, and Issue Certificate and Closeout POA&M. Assessment teams employ focused depth and coverage values when they assess all Level 2 security requirements using nonstatistical sampling approaches.
-Organizations that achieve the minimum 88-point threshold but miss some requirements may receive Conditional Level 2 status.
-All unmet requirements must appear in a Plan of Action & Milestones and receive validation within 180 days.
+The C3PAO organizes third-party evaluations in four phases: Pre-Assessment, Assess Conformity to Security Requirements, Complete and Report Assessment Results, and Issue Certificate and Closeout POA&M. Assessment teams apply focused depth and coverage values to evaluate all Level 2 security requirements using nonstatistical sampling approaches.
+Organizations that reach the minimum 88-point threshold but miss some requirements may receive Conditional Level 2 status.
+All unmet requirements must appear in a Plan of Action and Milestones (POA&M) and receive validation within 180 days.

 How to Achieve CMMC 2.0 Certification in 6-12 Months